ghadigao/Map-Raster-Data1/README.md

 If we are able to code this in time of crisis in our country we can save more lives with just sharing some intel to people out there.

-Its a map with affected areas which is a danger zone(highlighted in red polygon) and at the time of crisis, we should display those highlighted areas in our live map.
+Its a map which describes the affected areas which is a danger zone(highlighted in red polygon) and at the time of crisis, we should display those highlighted areas in our live map.